helloworldless/clean-code/README.md

 **Don't:** Use experimental formatting or whitespace

-**Do:** Follow your chosen style guide's on formatting and whitespace
+**Do:** Follow your chosen style guide's recommendations on formatting and whitespace

 **Don't:**